WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Let n be the arity of F.
   c.
 Pop the values val^n from the stack.
   d.
 Pop all values val'* from the stack.
   e.
-Exit current context.
+Pop the current context from the stack.
   f.
 Push the values val^n to the stack.
 2. Else if the current context is LABEL_, then:
   a.
 Pop all values val* from the stack.
   b.
-Exit current context.
+Pop the current context from the stack.
   c.
 Push the values val* to the stack.
   d.
 Execute the instruction RETURN.